codepath/android_guides/Configuring-a-Parse-Server.md

 #### Deploying with back4app

-Use back4app if you have little or no experience with setting up web sites.
-Heroku allows you to manage changes to deploy easily by specifying a GitHub repository to use.
+Use back4app if you have little or no experience with setting up web sites. back4app allows you to manage changes to deploy easily by specifying a GitHub repository to use.
 In addition, it comes with a UI data viewer from mLab.

 1. Sign Up / Sign in at [back4app](https://www.back4app.com/)